abik11/tips-tricks/Powershell.md

 ```

 ### Powershell providers
-There is something called **Powershell providers**, which is a program that encapsulates some data with access logic, like read, write, list and allows Powershell to use as it was a file system drive.
+There is something called **Powershell providers**, which is a program that encapsulates some data with access logic, like read, write, list and allows Powershell to use it as it was a file system drive.
 For example **FileSystem** provider brings you the **C:**, **D:** and other drives that are mounted on your machine. **Registry** provider brings you **HKCU** and **HKLM** drives so you can explore Windows Registry with commands like ls, cd, pwd and so on!
 You can list all the Powershell providers and Powershell drives with **Get-PSProvider** and **Get-PSDrive** commands.
 Here you can see some little examples:
 ```powershell
 get-PSProvider
 get-PSDrive